ElifUskuplu/elifuskuplu.github.io/_pages/about.md

 5) PrimeNumberTheoremAnd: Formalization of the Prime Number Theorem in Lean4 (as a contributor)}, Avaliable on [Github](https://github.com/AlexKontorovich/PrimeNumberTheoremAnd).

-4) Combinatorial Designs Formalization in Lean4, with Eric Jonathan Wang.
+4) Combinatorial Designs Formalization in Lean4, with Eric Jonathan Wang, Avaliable on [Github](https://github.com/ericwang2004/combinatorial-designs-formalization).

 3) Formalization of 2LTT & Univalence Principle in Agda - Available on [Github](https://github.com/ElifUskuplu/2LTT-Agda).